jacobmswisher/ArcGIS-Field-Maps/Sections/Part 4 - Data Collection and Processing.md

 *ND users can also complete this exercise by searching for and working in the ArcGIS Field Maps Workshop Sandbox map, which has layers for creating point, line, and polygon features.*

-### Step 3: Return to ArcGIS Online
+### Step 4: Return to ArcGIS Online

 After you have finished creating features with ArcGIS Field Maps, you will be able to access your newly created data using ArcGIS Online.
 You can process your data via ArcGIS Online's Map Viewer or, alternatively, by downloading a copy of the feature layer for use in other GIS platforms.

-Take a minute to return to the map you used to create data with ArcGIS Field Maps and examine the changes to your feature layer(s).
+Take a minute to return to the map you used to create data with ArcGIS Field Maps and examine the changes to your feature layer(s) in the Map Viewer.

 Congratulations, you have successfully created spatial data in the field with ArcGIS Field Maps and ArcGIS Online!